jevgenix/Fullstack-Projekti-2/README.md

 #### App is connected to Reaktor API.

 #### I had to use axios to have a connection to API data, otherwise it would not be possible due to CORS-Error.
-After I connected to API using axios I sended all API data to a JSON file.
+After I connected to API using axios I sended all API data into the local JSON file.

 #### Data sended to JSON file is not duplicated, because of statement which checks data by id.